-- Avenica CEO Brian Weed shares advice for how to identify leaders in recent college graduates who have little to no work experience in the following article published on HR Daily Advisor.
+- Avenica CEO Brian Weed shares advice for how to identify leaders in entry-level college graduates who have little to no work experience in the following article published on HR Daily Advisor.

 How to identify leadership